mattjamesc/Real-Time-Bus-Tracker/README.md

 > Original code provided showed all stops on a specific section of the #1 bus, this one shows all busses on the route, in real time, using the MBTA api

 ### How to Run
-Copy the .css, .js, and .html files in the same directory, load the index.html file into a web browser
+Copy the .css, .js, and .html files into the same directory, load the index.html file into a web browser

 ### Roadmap of potential improvements
 I would like to change the colors of the markers to indicate which direction the bus is traveling.
 At the time of initial commit, this is beyond my current skills.